-If you’d just like a quick shopping list of clean products that help heal perioral dermatitis naturally, head to this page, otherwise read on to find out about my full experience with PD and what did and didn’t work to heal it.
+If you’d just like a quick shopping list of clean products that help heal perioral dermatitis naturally, head to this page, otherwise read on to find out about my full experience with PD and what finally to healed it.

 Every winter for several years, I would get this small, red, slightly rough rash just below my lips.
 It never spread, popped up in the same spot every time, and eventually it would go away.
 I just chalked it up to a seasonal nuisance…just some kind of random dry patch.

 Then in 2018, not only did the rash reappear, but it brought along friends: I had several patches below my lips, and it began to move to my cheeks (unfortunately I don’t have pics…kicking myself for that now).
 Naturally, I freaked out.
-It didn’t matter how much I moisturized or exfoliated (I cringe to think of the exfoliating), nothing got rid of the redness or dryness, and it continued to worsen.
+It didn’t matter how much I moisturized or exfoliated (I cringe now to think of the exfoliating), nothing got rid of the redness or dryness, and it continued to worsen.
 By the time I got to my dermatologist, it was all over both cheeks.

 So was this some crazy form of perimenopausal acne?
 Rosacea?
 Fungal cooties?
 Turned out my little seasonal visitor was perioral dermatitis (PD).
 I was like, peri-whatnow?
 Doc prescribed a topical antibiotic, shared a few tips on things to avoid and sent me on my way.